haashemi/nixos-config/README.md

 Here is a review of what each module folder (or file) supposed to do.

-- desktop:
+- `desktop`:

-  The `desktop` folder contains (almost) a full setup of each DE/WM that I might like to use.
+  A full setup of each DE/WM that I might like to use.
 Currently I'm focusing on hyprland and plasma6 exists just for the backup plan.

 - `hardware`: